jerryhgladinet/docs/user_droid/source/office_applications.rst

 From Office Applications
 ------------------------------

-To edit existing files in Centrestack drive from an Office application, first open the Office app, then select the **Open** tab and press **Browse**.
+To edit existing files in CentreStack app from an Office application, first open the Office app, then select the **Open** tab and press **Browse**.
-After that, select Centrestack drive and choose a file from there.
+After that, select Cloud Android Client and choose a file from there.
 The file will then be opened, edited, and saved directly in the application.

 .. image:: _static/2023NewImage90.png